tsavina/openvino/docs/articles_en/openvino_workflow/LLM_inference.rst

 **Installation**

-1. Create a virtual environment
+1. Create a virtual environment. ``openvino_llm`` is an example name; you can choose any name for your environment.

 .. code-block:: python

   python -m venv openvino_llm

-``openvino_llm`` is an example name; you can choose any name for your environment.

 2. Activate the virtual environment